 Independent Diplomat, The Diplomatic Advisory Group

-Marlene Spoerri is UN officer at Independent Diplomat.
+Marlene Spoerri is a policy advisor at Independent Diplomat and the author of Engineering Revolution: The Paradox of Democracy Promotion in Serbia.
 She was formerly the host of Carnegie Council's Ethics Matter Series and contributed to the Council's podcast Global Ethics Corner.

 Prior to joining the Council, Spoerri worked for the German Marshall Fund of the United States, the U.S. Embassy in Croatia, and the Humanitarian Law Center.
 A dual Dutch-American citizen, she speaks English, Dutch, and Serbian.